aknjoroge/unihome-node-API/README.md

 <br/>

-### The users end point is used with different http methods to manipulate the json Data stored
+### The end points can be used with different http methods to manipulate the json Data stored

 <br/>